kickthedragon/NTRU-Sharp/README.md

 # NTRU-Sharp
 NTRU C# Wrapper

-This wrapper implements an interface with [*libntru*] (https://tbuktu.github.io/ntru/) It is currently under development the documentation is coming soon.
+This wrapper implements an interface with [*libntru*](https://tbuktu.github.io/ntru/) It is currently under development the documentation is coming soon.

-This wrapper intends to use only Mono 2.0  libraries to make it compatible with with other software packages such as [*Unity3d*] (http://unity3d.com/).
+This wrapper intends to use only Mono 2.0  libraries to make it compatible with with other software packages such as [*Unity3d*](http://unity3d.com/).

 ### TODO
 - [x] Generate Keypair